Note - Many of the photographs below are linked to larger photographs. Click on a photographs if you wish to view an enlargement.

 Ectomycorrhizal fungi have been described as the "dominant nutrient-gathering organs in most temperate forest ecosystems" because nearly every tree in temperate and northern forests form these associations with fungi.

-The hyphae of arbuscular mycorrhizal fungi (endomycorrhizal fungi) penetrate the plant root cells.
+The hyphae of arbuscular mycorrhizal fungi (endomycorrhizal fungi) penetrate the plant root cell walls but not the plasma membranes.
 The portion of hyphae within the plant cell forms a highly-branched type of haustorium called an arbuscule, which aids in the transfer of nutrients between the two species.

 Arbuscular mycorrhizal fungi are common in grasslands and tropical ecosystems.
 They are found in eighty percent of all terrestrial plants.